jvkatzman/temp/guld browser installation.md

     * YOU HAVE TO RESTART YOUR COMPUTER  You will not be able to run Node.js® until you restart your computer.
     * Re-run steps 1 and 2 to confirm that you have installed Node and NPM

 4. From the Windows Command Prompt Install ledger-cli.
-Type:
+Paste the following command:
-    * npm install ledger-cli -g
+    > npm install ledger-cli -g

-5. From the Windows Command Prompt Install gpg Type:
+5. From the Windows Command Prompt Install gpg.
+Paste the following command:
-    * npm install gpg -g
+    > npm install gpg -g

-Mac Installation
+# Mac Installation

 1. See if you already have NPM installed:
-    * Open Terminal Prompt and type: npm –v
+    * Open Terminal Prompt and paste the following command:
+      >npm –v

-    (If installed you will see something similar to 5.0.3
+      (If installed you will see something similar to 5.0.3)

 2. See if you already have Node installed:
-    * Open Terminal Prompt and type: node –v
+    * Open Terminal Prompt and paste the following command:
+      >node –v

-    (If installed you will see something similar to v6.10.0
+      (If installed you will see something similar to v6.10.0)

 3. Node/NPM are installed together.
 If you do not have it installed follow these instructions:
     *  Node requires 2 other applications before installation:
       1. XCode  (used for development on a Mac).
 XCode is free and you can find it in the  [Apple App Store](https://itunes.apple.com/us/app/xcode/id497799835?mt=12).
       2. Homebrew (package manager for the Mac).
-        *  open Terminal Prompt and type: ruby -e &quot;$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)&quot;
+        * Open Terminal Prompt and paste the following command:
+     > ruby -e &quot;$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)&quot;

       3. Install Node/NPM:
-      * Open Terminal Prompt and type: brew install node
+      * Open Terminal Prompt and paste the following command:
+         >brew install node

       4. Re-run steps 1 and 2 to confirm that you have installed Node and NPM
 4. From the Terminal Prompt Install ledger-cli.
+Paste the following command:
-Type: npm install ledger-cli -g
+    > npm install ledger-cli -g

-5. From the Terminal Prompt Install gpg, Type: npm install gpg -g
+5. From the Terminal Prompt Install gpg, Paste the following command:
+    > npm install gpg -g